vandycknick/nvd.codes/2021/2021-08-09-hack-the-box-love.md

 ![Leaked Admin Credentials](./assets/2021-08-09-hack-the-box-love/file-uploader-admin-creds.png)

 ## Foothold
-We got a set of credentials now that we can try to login with in the Voting System application.
-If you look at your gobuster result you will see a path `/admin` , let's go here and see if our credentials work:
+We got a set of credentials that we can use to log into the Voting System application.
+If you look at the results from the `gobuster` scan we kicked off earlier.
+You will see a `/admin` path.
+Let's open that page and see if these credentials work:
 - **Username**: admin
 - **Password**: @LoveIsInTheAir!!!!

 ![Voting System Admin Access](./assets/2021-08-09-hack-the-box-love/voting-system-admin.png)

-Digging for an exploit in the `Voting System` application on searchsploit:
+Let's use `searchploit` and see if we can find a known exploit that we can use to get a foothold on the box:

 ```sh
 $ searchsploit "Voting System"

 ----------------------------------------------------------------------------------------------------------------------------------------------------------- ---------------------------------
  Exploit Title                                                                                                                                             |  Path
 ----------------------------------------------------------------------------------------------------------------------------------------------------------- ---------------------------------